2021/04/18

 call/cc works seamlessly.
 By convention, the C API functions

-that use the strategy are named Scm_VM***
+that use the strategy are named Scm_VM***.
+The caller

 of such C API can't expect to get the final result as the C return